-Che (sweet soup) is a popular dish in Vietnam.
-It can be either served as dessert or mid-day snack.
+Hue sweet soup, so-called “Che Hue”, is a popular Vietnamese street food.
+It can be either as dessert or mid-day snack.
 Che Hue is probably the most famous in the country.
 Like any dishes from Hue, Che Hue is delicious, sophisticated and subtle.

 There are 36 kinds of Che Hue.
 However, in reality, there are much more than that.
 Che Hue comes in many different forms, colors, thickness and tastes.
 They often include very simple ingredients such as cereals, fruits, cassava flour, sticky rice flour, sugar, etc. There are two main types of Che Hue – Che cung dinh (Royal Sweet Soup) and Che hem (Street Sweet Soup).
 Each type has specific types of ingredients.

 The royal type was, of course, served to royalty in the past.
 They have luxury ingredients cooked meticulously.
 Some notable Che cung dinh are lotus seed sweet soup – Che hat sen; lotus seed wrapped in logan sweet soup – Che nhan boc hat sen; grilled pork wrapped in cassava flour sweet soup – Che bot loc boc thit quay; areca flower sweet soup – Che hoa cau; green sticky rice sweet soup- Che com; made from a variety of taro sweet soup – Che mon sap vang, etc. Fortunately, these ingredients were only expensive in the past.
 They are now affordable so we can enjoy food of the kings more easily.